CartoDB/cartodb/doc/API.md

 ### Creating maps

-CartoDB.js can be used when you want to create a map visualization from scratch or when you want to add a visualization you designed in your CartoDB account to an existing map.
+CartoDB.js can be used when you want to embed and use a visualization you have designed using CartoDB user interface, or to create visualizations from scratch dynamically using your data.
 If you want to create new maps on your webpage, jump to "using CartoDB visualizations in your webpage".
 If you already have maps on your webpage and want to add CartoDB visualizations to them, read "Add CartoDB layer to an existing map".

-If you want to create your own visualizations without having to define them on the CartoDB website, skip to, [create visualizations at runtime](#runtime), this method allows more advanced users to create visualizations without defining having to use the online CartoDB interface.
+You can also use CartoDB APIs to create visualization without having to define them using the website, you can create them dynamically in your code.
+This is useful for example when the visualizations change depending on user interactions.
+To read more about it jump to, [create visualizations at runtime](#runtime).

 We’ve also made it easier than ever for you to build maps using the mapping library of your choice.
 Whether you are using Leaflet or Google Maps your CartoDB.js code remains the same.
 This makes our API documentation simple and straightforward.
 It also makes it easy for you to remember and keep consistent if you development or maintain multiple maps online.

 To use CartoDB.js in your web-page, you no longer need to host the library on your servers, instead we have made a fast and lightweight version of it available for you online.
+This has the extra benefit that whenever we fix bugs they get fixed automatically on your visualizations without having to update anything on your side.
 To start building maps with your CartoDB hosted tables, just including the CartoDB.js inside the HEAD tag of your page:

 <div class="margin20"></div>
 ``` html